Playing with Repetitions in Data Words Using Energy Games: Single-sided [ , , ⟙,≈,→ ] is undecidable

-As in the previous undecidability results in Section~\ref{undec-plrvgame}, the result is proven by a reduction from the reachability problem for 2-counter machines. \Sys makes use of \emph{labels} to encode the sequence of transitions of a witnessing run of the counter machine.
-This time, \sys has 3 data variables $x, y, z$ (in addition to a number of Boolean variables which encode the labels); and \env has just one Boolean variable $b$.
+As in the previous undecidability results in Section~\ref{undec-plrvgame}, \review{Theorem~\ref{thm:undec-singlesided-plrvgame}} is proven by a reduction from the reachability problem for 2-counter machines. \Sys makes use of \emph{labels} to encode the sequence of transitions of a witnessing run of the counter machine.
+This time, \sys uses 3 data variables $x, y, z$ (in addition to a number of Boolean variables which encode the labels); and \env uses just one Boolean variable $b$.
 Variables $x$, $y$ are used to encode the counters $\countx$ and $\county$ as before, and variables $z$, $b$ are used to ensure that there are no `illegal' transitions --- namely, no decrements of a zero-valued counter, and no tests for zero for a non-zero-valued counter.

 Each transition in the run of the 2-counter machine will be encoded using \emph{two} consecutive positions of the game.
-Concretely, while in the previous coding of Section~\ref{undec-plrvgame} a witnessing reachability run $t_1 \, t_2 \dotsb t_n \in \delta^*$ was encoded with the label sequence $\textit{begin}\, t_1 \, t_2 \dotsb t_n \hat t^\omega$, in this encoding transitions are interspersed with a special $\textit{bis}$ label, and thus the run is encoded as $t_1 \textit{bis} \,t_2 \,\textit{bis} \dotsb t_n \, \textit{bis} \, (\hat t \, \textit{bis})^\omega \in (\delta \cup \set{\textit{bis}})^\omega$.
+Concretely, while in the previous coding of Section~\ref{undec-plrvgame} a witnessing reachability run $t_1 \, t_2 \dotsb t_n \in \delta^*$ was encoded with the label sequence $\textit{begin}\, t_1 \, t_2 \dotsb t_n \hat t^\omega$, in this encoding transitions are interspersed with a special $\textit{bis}$ label, and thus the run is encoded as $t_1 \textit{bis} \,t_2 \,\textit{bis} \dotsb t_n \, \textit{bis} \, {(\hat t \, \textit{bis})}^\omega \in {(\delta \cup \set{\textit{bis}})}^\omega$.